Ambroise Gboho: Career

 While playing for Les Herbiers, Gboho scored the club's second goal in a 2–0 win over Chambly in the Coupe de France semi-finals.
 They eventually lost to Ligue 1 winners Paris Saint-Germain in the final.

 In June 2018, Gboho joined Belgian First Division B club Westerlo.
 On 19 July 2021, he signed with Chambly in France.

 On 26 January 2022, Gboho moved to Laval until the end of the season, with an option for an additional year.

 Personal life

-Gboho is the uncle of the French youth international footballer, Yann Gboho.
+Gboho holds both Ivorian and French nationalities.
+He is the uncle of the French youth international footballer, Yann Gboho.